 How to Start a Cover Letter for Teens

 If you’re looking for and applying to jobs, you might have noticed that some employers ask applicants to submit a cover letter.
 You may be wondering what to include in a cover letter, or why it’s important to write one at all.
 We’ll explain everything you need to know about cover letters and how to start writing one!

 A cover letter is a letter that is included in your job application, along with your resume.
 The purpose of a cover letter is to express your interest in the position you’re applying for while highlighting the skills that make you the best candidate for the job.
-Your cover letter is a very important first introduction to employers - so it’s essential to make sure it’s clear, concise, and strongly highlights your relevant skills and qualifications.
+Your cover letter is a very important first introduction to employers– so it’s essential to make sure it’s clear, concise, and strongly highlights your relevant skills and qualifications.
 While not every position you apply for will require you to write a cover letter, doing so anyways can help you stand out from other candidates and demonstrate your interest in the job.

 With this in mind, here’s how to start writing your cover letter!